99 Songs (soundtrack)

 99 Songs is the soundtrack album composed by A. R. Rahman for the 2021 Indian film of the same name, directed by Vishwesh Krishnamoorthy and produced by Rahman's YM Movies, along with Jio Studios and Ideal Entertainment.
 The film which stars newcomers Ehan Bhat and Edilsy Vargas, also marked Rahman's maiden stint as a scriptwriter and producer respectively.

 The album composed by A. R. Rahman had been in development for five years, since 2015.
 The soundtrack consists of 14 songs each in Hindi, Tamil and Telugu languages, which also includes the film's background score as well.
 99 Songs marked the first Indian soundtrack album to use Dolby Atmos technology.

-It is Rahman's first Hindi album after his absence to the Bollywood music scene, since Mom (2017), the last Hindi film he composed.
+It is Rahman's first Hindi album after his absence from the Bollywood music scene, since Mom (2017), the last Hindi film he composed.
 The original version of the soundtrack album was released digitally through music platforms on 20 March 2020 to widespread acclaim from critics.
 The Tamil and Telugu versions of the soundtrack which released on 26 March and 2 April 2021 were also well received.